qureshiaquib/qureshiaquib.github.io/_posts/2024-08-10-how-to-share-service-principals-across-entra-tenant.md

 $secretValue
 ```

 I hope above architecture pattern helps you in designing complex multi tenant application easily.
 This can also be used if you’re a SaaS provider and thinking of offering services on Azure.
+Share the blogpost if you like it.

 Happy Learning!